 This article discusses ten practical considerations to keep in mind for LNA design.

-- A Low Noise Figure offers Better LNA performance
+Low Noise Amplifier Design– A Low Noise Figure offers Better LNA performance.

 Low noise amplifiers are vital components in several devices.
 Some of them are radio communications, medical instruments, and electronic testing machines.

 A typical low noise amplifier can provide a power gain of 100 (+20 decibels).
-At the same time, it can reduce the signal-to-noise ratio up to 3 dB (less than a factor of two).
+Simultaneously, it can reduce the signal-to-noise ratio up to 3 dB (less than a factor of two).
 Signals well above the noise floor level can cause intermodulation distortions.

 Signal chain components degrade the signal-to-noise ratio (SNR)，noise figure refers to this degradation.
 It is a numeric value that defines the performance of an amplifier.
 Lower noise figure values mean better results from the low noise amplifier.
 In decibel terms, the noise figure is the same as the noise factor.

-2、You Need three Parameters to Calculate the Amplifier Power Gain
+Low Noise Amplifier Design– You Need three Parameters to Calculate the Amplifier Power Gain.

 A distinct feature in the amplifier circuit is more significant than unity power gain.
 In simple terms, an amplifier’s gain is the ratio of its output power to the input.
 Low noise amplifier(LNA) reduces the extra noise- which is a side effect of using speakers.
 To achieve this, designers need to factor a few things in their PCB/circuit designs.
 Some of them include choosing low noise components and impedance matching.